bryopsida/syslog-portal/README.md

 It can be run directly with no setup, with defaults by running `syslog-portal`.
 This will bind a UDP receiver to `0.0.0.0:1514`.
 Messages received will be cached in a temporary pouchdb, and synced to a couchdb every 5 minutes.
 The default sync target is `localhost:5984`.

 To customize the configuration you can set the NODE_CONFIG_DIR env variable.
 For example: `NODE_CONFIG_DIR=~/.syslog-portal syslog-portal` and the receiver will use the configuration provided in that directory.
 The underlying configuration system is using [config](https://github.com/node-config/node-config).
-For more information on the available configuration values see [TODO](TODO).
+For more information on the available configuration values see the configuration models [models](src/models/config.ts).
+You can also build the documentation with `npm run build:docs` and view an html doc page located [here](docs/index.html), when built.

 ## Something isn't working right?